tearitco/SRW-Engine-MV-Public/docs/manual.md

 * setRegionSkyBattleEnv region\_id env\_id

 	Set the sky battle environment for all tiles in the specified region to the specified environment id.

+* addRegionAttributes region\_id defense\_boost evasion\_boost hp\_regen en\_regen

+	Register terrain attributes for a specific region.
+All buff values are provided as percentages.

+	Ex.: addRegionAttributes 2 5 10 15 20 : Set the terrain attributes for region 2 to 5 percent defense buff, 10 percent evasion buff, 15 percent HP recovered at the start of each turn and 20 percent EN recovered at the start of each turn.

+	The registered attributes will take priority over tileset attributes and will persist to the next stages.
+To clear them set all attributes to 0 or use the resetRegionAttributes command.

+* resetRegionAttributes region\_id

+	Remove all terrain attributes registered with the addRegionAttributes command for the specified region.
+Tileset attributes will take effect again if the tiles for the specified terrain had any.

 * unlockMechWeapon mech\_id weapon\_id